milankl/prob_meteogram/README.md

     python meteogram.py

 to create a meteogram for Rio de Janeiro, Brazil.
-You can also to
+You can also do

     python meteogram.py "ECMWF Reading"